Skip to main content

 The workflow is narrower and more specialized

-• Best-in-class for intercepting iOS device traffic via network proxy setup.
+• Best-in-class for intercepting iOS and Android device traffic via network proxy setup.

 Section 1

-Proxyman is the right call for Mac-first teams debugging iOS
+Proxyman is the right call for teams that want a native desktop GUI on any platform

-If your team works exclusively on Macs and your debugging use case is largely about inspecting traffic from iOS apps or web views, Proxyman is a serious product that deserves consideration.
-It would be misleading to say APXY beats it on every dimension — for that specific macOS and iOS workflow, Proxyman is purpose-built and it shows.
+If your team prefers working in a polished native desktop application and your debugging stays on a developer machine, Proxyman is a serious product that deserves consideration.
+It would be misleading to say APXY beats it on every dimension — for that desktop GUI use case, Proxyman is purpose-built and it shows.

 Section 2

-APXY is stronger when the workflow leaves the Mac desktop
+APXY is stronger when the debugging workflow runs without a desktop

 Section 3